arkovia/acts/defense-act.md

 The Board of Directors cannot command the military in a way that:
 - Violates the [`Universal Declaration of Human Rights`](https://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf), unless allowed by the Gen council or if Arkovia's in a State of Emergency;
 - Violates a treaty that Arkovia is in currently.

+### Section 2: Jobs of `Defense Arkovia EGI`
+#### Segment 1: Dispersion of Powers
+`Defense Arkovia EGI` will only be permitted to perform duties that are approved of it by appropriate legislation in the Arksembly and by command of the Board of Directors through executive action.

+#### Segment 2: Protection of Powers
+The people's approval will overrule that of the Board of Directors.

+#### Segment 3: Roles of the EGI
+`Defense Arkovia EGI` will provide defense systems to Arovia and may only perform actions which are deemed essential to protect Arkovia or actions approved of the Arksembly.

+#### Segment 4: Contestions
+If there are any contestions to any of the following of this Segment, the Arksembly or Arkovia Supreme Court may be contacted for appropriate definitions of what `Defense Arkovia EGI` needs to do in order to "protect Arkovia" and what other items may be seen as essential, like the definition of "essential".